‘Nimblewill Nomad’ becomes oldest to hike Appalachian Trail - NewsBreak

 “I’ve a got a couple of skid marks on me, but I’m OK,” he said in a recent interview.
 “You’ve got to have an incredible resolve to do this.”

 He hiked the trail out of order, in sections, to take advantage of optimal weather, and had already completed northern sections including Maine’s Mount Katahdin.
-He completed his final section in western Massachusetts, in the town of Dalton, in the same year in which a 5-year-old became among the youngest to complete the feat.87-year-old Florida woman told her social security benefits will be held until she’s 100
+He completed his final section in western Massachusetts, in the town of Dalton, in the same year in which a 5-year-old became among the youngest to complete the feat.Charleston, Savannah see abnormally high tides during storm

 Joining Eberhart for the finish was the former record holder, Dale “Greybeard” Sanders, who lives outside Memphis, Tennessee.
 He completed the hike at age 82 in 2017.
 He’s not sad to see the record fall.